Homie Real Estate Reviews

 In exchange for Homie's discounted rates, you'll have to take more initiative on matters like:

-Your agent is just a phone call or email away if you need help — though some Homie reviews from former customers say their agents were extremely difficult to get in touch with, even during business hours.
+Your agent is just a phone call or email away if you need help — though some Homie reviews from former customers say their agents were extremely difficult to contact, even during business hours.
 And the reality is there's only so much guidance an agent can give without visiting your house in person.

 Homie is looking to "double-end" deals

-One way Homie attempts to maximize its revenue from each sale is by incentivizing sellers to accept offers from buyers who are working with Homie agents.
+One way Homie attempts to maximize its revenue from each sale is by incentivizing sellers to accept offers from buyers working with Homie agents.

-This is called "dual agency" or "double-ending" a deal, and it allows Homie to collect two fees on a single transaction.
+This is called "dual agency" or "double-ending" a deal, allowing Homie to collect two fees on a single transaction.

 Homie pushes customers toward its other services